olgabalsa/KOBEsim/README.md

 ## Installation

 1) Download this folder or clone it to your computer.
 2) Our code makes use of Bayev ([Díaz et al. 2016](https://ui.adsabs.harvard.edu/abs/2016A%26A...585A.134D/abstract)).
-In order to run KOBEsim, you need to download the folder available in (in the same directory where you downloaded 1): https://github.com/exord/bayev
+In order to run KOBEsim, you need to download IN THE SAME DIRECTORY THAN STEP 1 the folder available in: https://github.com/exord/bayev

 ## Usage